infiniflow/ragflow/api/http_api_reference.md

 - `document_ids`: (*Path parameter*)
   The associated document ID.
 - `"chunk_ids"`: (*Body parameter*), `list[string]`
   The IDs of the chunks to delete.
-If not specified, all chunks of the specified document will be deleted.
+If it is not specified, all chunks of the specified document will be deleted.

 ### Response